Pontiac, Michigan: Culture

 Regionally, the city was known for the Arts, Beats and Eats Festival, a widely attended summer festival featuring an art show, musical concert venues, and a sampling of food from numerous regional restaurants.
 In 2010, the festival was moved to nearby Royal Oak.
 The First Annual Scheme Cruise was held September 6, 2015, an event sponsored by the Scheme Street Battle League.
 The event combined rap battles, basketball competitions, and a car show.
 Pontiac officials are considering relocating the event to the downtown area of the city.

 The city is at the north end of the famous Woodward Avenue, which extends as a major boulevard into Detroit.
 It was originally lined with mansions and prestigious businesses.
 In the 1950s and 1960s it was popular with young people who would "cruise" and drag-race their hot-rods in the area.
 Pontiac participates in the annual Woodward Dream Cruise, an event celebrating Woodward's hot-rod history, with a parade of cars stretching from Detroit to Pontiac.

-Downtown Pontiac's nightlife includes nightclubs and music venues such as Club Visions, Tonic, and The Crofoot.

 The city hosts two nationally renowned haunted houses: The Realm of Darkness and Erebus.
 The Realm of Darkness has in previous years been chosen as America's Best Haunted House.
 Erebus held the world record from 2005 to 2009 for "Largest Haunted House"; it is 4 stories high.

 Pontiac was an early location of movie making, with the Raleigh Michigan Studios, renamed as the Motown Motion Picture Studios.
 Scenes of the 2012 remake of the film Red Dawn were filmed in Pontiac and other Michigan locations, recreating Spokane, Washington.
 Additionally, downtown Pontiac in August 2012 was the filming site for the tornado-themed disaster movie Into the Storm.
 The 2013 fantasy adventure film Oz the Great and Powerful was filmed at Motown Motion Picture Studios.
 Transformers: Age of Extinction is the latest movie to be filmed within the studio, with the bulk of filming taking place in Pontiac.

 Pontiac is home to the Michigan Fallen Heroes Memorial.
 It is located within the Oakland County Government Complex off Telegraph Road.